DEFRA/ffc-demo-claim-service/README.md

 ```
 Once the port is forwarded, the service can be accessed and tested in the same way as described in the "Test the service" section above.

-#### Probes

-The service has both an Http readiness probe and an Http liveness probe configured to receive at the below end points.

-Readiness: `/healthy`
-Liveness: `/healthz`

-# Run the NPM update
-scripts/exec npm update

-# Rebuild and restart the service
-scripts/start --clean

 # Dynamic provisioning of Azure Service Bus queues
 The `provision.azure.yaml` manifest file is used to declare Azure Service Bus queues that will be provisioned for both a deployed Pull Request and for integration tests running in CI.